tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup.rst

    artificial vehicle.
 Tudat makes *no* a priori distinction between the two: the distinction is made by the user when creating the bodies.

-The combination of all Body objects is stored in a :class:`~tudatpy.numerical_simulation.environment.SystemOfBodies` object (typically named simple ``bodies`` in the code).
+The combination of all :class:`~tudatpy.numerical_simulation.environment.Body` objects is stored in a :class:`~tudatpy.numerical_simulation.environment.SystemOfBodies` object (typically named simple ``bodies`` in the code).
 This object constitutes "the environment" in Tudat.
-During the propagation, all the required properties of bodies are extracted from here and combined to evaluate accelerations/torques/guidance/..., and compute the state derivative of the system (see :ref:`propagation_setup` for setting up a numerical propagation).
+During the propagation, all the required properties of bodies are extracted from here and combined to evaluate accelerations/torques/guidance/..., and compute the state derivative of the system (see :ref:`propagation_setup` for details on how to do this).

 Even though the primary role of the environment is in numerical state propagation, it is also used to define properties of celestial bodies in, for instance, (semi-)analytical trajectory design (see :ref:`transfer_trajectory`).

-There are many different types of environment models in Tudat.
+There are many different types of environment models in Tudat (e.g. ephemerides, rotation models, atmosphere models, *etc.*).
 See :ref:`environment_model_overview` for a comprehensive list.
-The overall architecture of the environment in Tudat is described in more detail on a dedicated page on :ref:`environment_architecture`.
+The overall architecture of the environment in Tudat is described in more detail on a dedicated page on :ref:`environment_architecture` (for advanced users and developers).

 Body Creation - Procedure
 -------------------------